-The limitation of the risk by using insurance, if the case, Compliance with Bank standards is supported by a program of periodical reviews undertaken by Internal Audit.
-The results of Internal Audit reviews are discussed with the management of the business unit to which they relate, with summaries submitted to the Audit Committee and senior management of the Bank, h) Capital management
+Internal Audit Department, Monitoring and Operational Risk Control Department and the management of the Group is monitoring the Bank's standards through regular control.
+The results of Internal Audit reviews are discussed with the management of the business unit to which they relate, with summaries submitted to the Audit Committee and senior management of the Bank.

+h) Capital management

-The Bank's regulatory capital based on the legal requirements in force regarding capital management includes
+The Bank's regulatory capital based on the legal requirements in force regarding capital management includes:

-- Tier 1 capital, which includes ordinary share capital, share premium eligible reserves (for 31 December 2009 the computation was performed based on National Bank of Romania ("NBR") regulation 18/2006 modified by NBR Regulation 6/2009) after deductions of intangible assets, 50% of shares' value and other investments in financial that exceed 10% from their share capital and 50% of the investments held in insurance companies; - Tier 2 capital, which includes qualifying subordinated liabilities, fixed assets revaluation reserves after deduction of 50% of shares' value and other investments in financial that exceed 10% from their share capital and 50% of the investments held in insurance companies.
+- Tier 1 capital, which includes ordinary share capital, share premium, eligible reserves (for 31 December 2009 the computation was performed based on the National Bank of Romania ("NBR") regulation 18/2006 modified by the NBR Regulation 6/2009) after deductions of intangible assets, 50% of shares value and other investments in financial or credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance and reinsurance companies; - Tier 2 capital, which includes qualifying subordinated liabilities, fixed assets revaluation reserves after deduction of 50% of shares value and other investments in financial or credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance and reinsurance companies

-Starting 2008 the Bank applied NBR Regulation 13/2006 regarding the computation of the minimal capital requirements and adopted:
+Starting 2008 the Bank applied the NBR Regulation 13/2006 regarding the computation of the minimum capital requirements and adopted:

-- the standard approach regarding credit risk based on Regulation 14/2006; - the standard approach based on appendix I, II and IV of the NBR Regulation 22/2006 for the computation of the minimal capital requirements for the position risk, foreign exchange risk and merchandise risk; - the standards approach for the minimal capital requirements regarding operational risk based on NBR Regulation 24/2006, h) Capital management
+- the standard approach regarding credit risk, based on Regulation 14/2006; - the standard approach based on appendix I, II and IV of the NBR Regulation 22/2006 for the computation of the minimum capital requirements for the position risk, foreign exchange risk and commodity risk; - the standard approach for the minimum capital requirements regarding operational risk based on the NBR Regulation 24/2006.

-The Bank's regulatory capital as at 31 December 2009 and 31 December 2008 and the legal requirements regarding capital management at 31 December 2009 and 31 December 2008 were as follows:
+The Bank's regulatory capital as at 31 December 2009 and 31 December 2008 and the legal requirements regarding capital management as at 31 December 2009 and 31 December 2008 were as follows:

-In RON thousand 31 decembrie 2009 31 decembrie 2008 Tier I 1,620,803 1,505,930 Tier II 156,267 199,362 Total Bank's capital 1,777,070 1,705,292 Risk weighted assets n/a Capital requirement for credit risk, counterparty risk, decrease in receivables and for incomplete transactions 848,946 797,949 Capital requirements for foreign exchange position and commodities 46,080 20,217 Capital requirements for operational risk 120,154 88,500 Total capital requirements 1,015,180 906,666
+In RON thousand 31 December 2009 31 December 2008 Tier I 1,620,803 1,505,930 Tier II 156,267 199,362 Total Bank's capital 1,777,070 1,705,292 Risk weighted assets n/a Capital requirement for credit risk, counterparty risk, decrease in receivables and for incomplete transactions 848,946 797,949 Capital requirements for foreign exchange position and commodities 46,080 20,217 Capital requirements for operational risk 120,154 88,500 Total capital requirements 1,015,180 906,666

-Note: In the computation of Bank's own funds are included the profits of the years ended 31 December 2008 and 31 December 2009
+Note: In the computation of the Bank's own funds, profit for the years ended 31 December 2008 and 31 December 2009 is included.

-5 Use of estimates and judgments
+5. Use of estimates and judgments